 Welcome back to Air Fryer Bro.
-Today I am looking at the idea of cooking fish in your air fryer, and whether an air fryer is a good way to cook fish.
+Today I am looking at the idea of cooking a whole fish in your air fryer, and whether its a good idea!
 This was a question I saw popping up as a common one in Google, and one which has not been answered well.
 Yes, there are recipes for fish, but they are all using fish fillets and just give a recipe with little to no insight.
 So, the Air Fryer Bro “can you cook a whole fish in your air fryer” post was born!!
-Ever wondered how to cook a fish in an air fryer?
+Ever wondered how to cook a fish in your air fryer?
 Read on….

 In short, a fish will cook incredibly well in an air fryer oven.
 When you perfect your timings for the specific fish you are using, it will be the most flaky and moist fish you will have ever eaten!
 If you want a crispier skin, you should cook for slightly longer and spray some sort of oil on the fish first.
 Also, if cooking skinless fillets of fish, you should either spray oil or marinate the fish before cooking it in an air fryer.
 Otherwise, your fish will be too dry!